-John Bayard Swinford, D.V.M., worked diligently in efforts to create the greatest of all modern canine companion guardians.
-As a result of his commitment, he and some friends developed the Swinford Bandog/Bandogge over 40 years ago by using performance selection.
-This vision resulted in the creation of several large, powerful, athletic, drivey, stable minded dogs that most importantly were truly functional companion guard dogs.
+John Bayard Swinford, DVM, passed away in November of 1971 before completing his goal to create the greatest of all modern companion guard dogs; however, by using performance selection methods, he and some friends developed the Swinford Bandog/Bandogge.
+His vision resulted in the creation of several large, powerful, athletic, high drive, stable minded dogs that most importantly were truly functional companion guard dogs.

 John's performance measures required dogs to be completely stable within the family, and also required certain gladiator characteristics.
 Swinford Bandog had to be completely safe, trustworthy, and stable within their home environment, yet also fear nothing.
 For this reason, John selected game dogs (specifically the APBT) to play a major role in awakening the functional working mastiff type dogs by improving their stamina, drives, athletic ability, confidence, and overall health.
 Pictured to the right is John Swinford, DVM, with Bantu who was the most well known dog from the Swinford Bandog program.